jyshangguan/SAGAN/README.md

 # SAGAN
-Spectral Analysis of Galaxy and Active galactic Nuclei
+_SAGAN is short for Spectral Analysis of Galaxy and Active galactic Nuclei_

 The models are based on and fully compatible with [Astropy.modeling](https://docs.astropy.org/en/stable/modeling/index.html).